Playwright: Witold Gombrowicz. At: Trap Door Theatre, 1655 W. Cortland St.

 Trap Door Theatre is now tackling the many contemporary challenges of reviving Princess Ivona, (a.k.a.
 Iwona, ksiÄ™żniczka Burgunda).
 This 1930s proto-abusurdist comedy by the oft-banned Polish writer Witold Gombrowicz (1904-1969) is a Cinderella nightmare that serves up many sarcasms about abusive people in power.

 In the case of Princess Ivona, the oppressors are an image-conscious hereditary monarchy and its entrenched support system.
-Gombrowicz shows how the powerful conspirators crush the titular cipher heroine, a young woman named Ivona (Laura Nelson) who could be interpreted as being developmentally disabled.
+Gombrowicz shows how the powerful conspirators crush the titular cipher heroine, a developmentally disabled young woman named Ivona (Laura Nelson).

 Ivona gets thrust into the royal court as a huge, malicious joke.
 Prince Phillip (Keith Surney) names the peasant Ivona as his fiancee, thus throwing King Ignatius (Bill Gordon) and Queen Margaret (Manuela Rentea), and all their courtiers, into a tizzy.